Survivor’s pension

 Monthly survivor’s pension / transitional benefit for survivors | = 10 107 |

-NAV offers various services and support schemes for those who need help finding a job (information in Norwegian):
+Nav offers various services and support schemes for those who need help finding a job (information in Norwegian):

-If you are undertaking an education that NAV means is necessary for you to get a job and support yourself, you may get additional benefits.
-The same applies if you are registered as a jobseeker with NAV (information in Norwegian):
+If you are undertaking an education that Nav means is necessary for you to get a job and support yourself, you may get additional benefits.
+The same applies if you are registered as a jobseeker with Nav (information in Norwegian):

 If you have had little or no employment income, you may be entitled to payment until you are 67 years old.
 It is your income in 2019-2023 that determines whether you are entitled to the payments.